Developer Guide#

 The store lives at the platform-default config location (resolved by

-platformdirs); mesofield rig where prints the path.
+platformdirs); mesofield rig list prints the path it is reading.

 Logging#